Open-Finance-Lab/RLSolver_Contest/docs/source/rlsolver_2025/competition/train_test.rst

 Training
 ========

-RLSolver does not require separate training scripts for conventional methods.
-You can directly run provided solvers on predefined datasets.
+RLSolver makes it easy to get started — no separate training scripts are needed for conventional methods.
+You can run the provided solvers directly on well-prepared datasets.

-Please refer to the `README.md` for additional dataset details.
+For more details about available datasets, see the `README.md`.

-We demonstrate the full pipeline using the `eco` method on 20-node BA graphs.
+In this guide, we walk through the full pipeline using the `s2v` method on 20-node Barabási–Albert (BA) graphs.

-The training phase helps the reinforcement learning agent (e.g., `eco`) learn the relationship between graph **topology** and **optimal or near-optimal solutions** (e.g., maximum cut).
+Built on the structure2vec-DQN framework introduced by Dai et al. (2017) in `Learning Combinatorial Optimization Algorithms over Graphs <https://arxiv.org/abs/1704.01665>`_, the `s2v` method learns to solve graph problems by experience — just like a human would.

+During training, the reinforcement learning agent explores how graph structures relate to optimal (or near-optimal) solutions such as maximum cuts.
-By observing graph structures and receiving rewards based on solution quality, the agent gradually learns a strategy that generalizes to similar unseen graphs.
+Through repeated trial and reward, it gradually learns a general strategy that can be applied to new, unseen graphs with similar characteristics.

-1. **Set basic config in ``config.py``**:
+1. **Set basic config**:

+   Edit ``methods\eco_s2v\config.py``.

    .. code-block:: python

-      ALG = Alg.eco                                   # select eco as the RL method GRAPH_TYPE = GraphType.BA                       # use BA (Barabási–Albert) graph distribution
+      ALG = Alg.s2v                                   # select s2v as the RL method
+      GRAPH_TYPE = GraphType.BA                       # use BA (Barabási–Albert) graph distribution
       NUM_TRAIN_NODES = 20                            # each training graph has 20 nodes
       TRAIN_INFERENCE = 0                             # 0 = train mode; 1 = inference mode